Anaconda

 Creating and managing environments

-Anaconda should only be used on compute nodes
+Anaconda should only be used on compute nodes.

 Deactivating base environment